Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Forum Dental - St. Louis will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Forum Dental - St. Louis will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: